You want smart political talk without the meltdowns?

 They were up over a million, weren't they?

-Yeah, they were up to one point two.
+Yeah, they were up to 1.2.

 Oh my God.

-Um wow, I'm sorry.
+Wow, I'm sorry.

 That's horrible.

-All right, my friend, I gotta run.
+All right, my friend, I got to run it.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-All right, we will have full complete analysis what really happened in Alabama.
+All right, we will have full, complete analysis what really happened in Alabama.

 More importantly, we've got these exclusive texts, you know, by the guy that worked with James Comey to exonerate Hillary before they ever did the investigation.